Rhsameera/visualsubnetcalc/README.md

 ![demo.gif](src%2Fdemo.gif)

-Visual Subnet Calculator is a modernized tool based on the original work by [davidc](https://github.com/davidc/subnets).
+Visual Subnet Calculator is a modernized tool based on the original work by [davidc](https://github.com/davidc/subnets) and [ckabalan](https://github.com/ckabalan/visualsubnetcalc).
 It strives to be a tool for quickly designing networks and collaborating on that design with others.
 It focuses on expediting the work of network administrators, not academic subnetting math.